lingolin-xyz/lingolin-xyz/README.md

 - Drag to Transcribe: drag an image and get the translaction (using the chrome extension too!)
 - Your previos tts and regular text translations, that you can delete
-- Dashboard for admins with a Nillion playground, activity tracking, list of users and some stats.
+- Dashboard (for limited admin email addresses) including a Nillion playground, activity tracking, list of users and some very basic stats.

 ### to install it and run it locally:

 - clone the repo
 - run `npm i --force`
 - run `npm run dev`
+- set up the env variables following the exampoe at `.env.local.example`

 ### Contact us